 Winter walks at Emmetts Garden

 Grab your winter coat, pull on your boots and enjoy the fresh, crisp air on a walk at Emmetts Garden.
-Don't forget to pop in to the Old stables café for a hot drink to warm your fingers.
+Don't forget to head up to the Old Stables café for a hot drink to takeaway - perfect for warming your fingers.

 The views from the garden alone are well worth making a visit for.
 The lack of leaves on the trees means more and more viewpoints open up over winter, creating better vistas across the Weald of Kent and beyond.

 From the entrance you'll walk through the meadow where the rolling landscape leads your eye up to Ide Hill village on the other side.
 The church with its towering spire can easily be spotted from here.

 Next take a wander through the south garden, full of exotic and rare trees and shrubs from all across the globe.
 The handkerchief tree, full of white drooping bracts in spring, is transformed into a beautifully eerie silhouette, with countless fruit hanging from its branches.

 As you make your way into the woodland you'll stumble across more of our outstanding views.
 Emmetts Garden sits on one of the highest points in the Weald of Kent, making it the perfect place to pull up a chair and enjoy the view.

 With benches strategically located at each viewpoint, you could sit for hours and watch the world go by.

 Wherever you go you'll be walking in the heart of the Kent countryside steeped in history with fascinating landmarks to see along the way.